-At the extraordinary general meeting of the Company held on 15 June 2020, the Company's shareholders granted their approval to the Directors to offer Shareholders (as defined below) the opportunity to take dividends in the form of newly issued, fully paid-up ordinary shares in the capital of the Company (the New Shares) rather than cash.
-This approval is valid until the date of the Company's next annual general meeting.
+At the extraordinary general meeting of the Company held on 15 June 2020, the Company's shareholders granted their approval to the Directors to offer Shareholders (as defined below) the opportunity to take dividends in the form of newly issued, fully paid-up ordinary shares in the capital of the Company (the New Shares or Scrip Shares) rather than cash.
+The Scrip Dividend Alternative (as defined below) is therefore offered to shareholders subject to the renewal of the authorisation to issue Scrip Shares in the next annual general meeting of the Company.

-Accordingly, I am writing to you to provide details of the Directors' offer to Shareholders to elect to receive all of the fourth quarterly 2020 dividend (the Dividend) of 6.75 €cents per ordinary share (a Share) in the form of New Shares instead of cash (the Scrip Dividend Alternative).
+Accordingly, I am writing to you to provide details of the Directors' offer to Shareholders to elect to receive all of the first quarterly 2021 dividend (the Dividend) of 6.75 €cents per ordinary share (a Share) in the form of New Shares instead of cash (the Scrip Dividend Alternative).